ip-repo/guides/example-tts-pyside6/example-tts-pyside6.md

 if __name__ == "__main__":
 	main()
 ```
-Now we can use it from terminal.
+Now we can use it from command line.
 ```console
 python pytts_cli.py 150 10.0 1 hello world